Jamie Arndt, PhD

 Continuation: Impact of mortality concerns on cancer risk behavior (NCI), PI, 2009-14.

-Dr. Arndt is past chair of the Society of Personality and Social Psychology Training Committee, has served or is serving on the editorial boards of Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, and Self-and Identity, and is a member of the Health Cognition Group at the National Cancer Institute.
+Dr. Arndt is past chair of the Society of Personality and Social Psychology Training Committee, has served or is serving on the editorial boards of Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, Health Psychology, and Self-and Identity, has served as a member of a Standing Study Section for grant review at NIH, was a member of the Health Cognition Group at the National Cancer Institute, and is a founding member of the Social and Personality Health Network.

 Link to Home Organization